luuvizku/Viper/README.md

 ## 💬 Contact

-If you have any questions or suggestions, feel free to open an issue or contact the developer.
+For questions or suggestions, open an issue on GitHub.

 ---

-⭐ Don't forget to star the repo if you like the project!
+⭐ Star the repo to support Nebula Client!